 It’s never too late to get serious about weightlifting, and this kind of Olympian feat can be achieved safely and effectively with the right knowledge.
 You don’t need to aim for a gold medal.
 You don’t even need to have gone anywhere near a barbell before – but you need to be willing to learn.
-Learn the basics, nail your technique and reap the rewards through practice.
-Here’s how:
+Learn the basics of olympic lifting, nail your technique and reap the rewards through practice.

 Every single muscle in your body will work together to perform an Olympic lift – in a much quicker fashion than any lifting you may have done before.
 Competitive lifters train and compete in two types of Olympic lifts: the clean and jerk (where you sweep the bar up to your shoulders, then lift it overhead and drop underneath it) and the snatch (where you move the bar from the ground to overhead in one move).

 Speed, flexibility, coordination, total-body strength and muscle gains.
 Olympic lifting can be challenging, but it will lead to a lean, sculpted and powerful physique.
 You’ll burn more calories, stimulate muscle growth and create more explosiveness in all your lifting efforts.
 It’s an ideal training technique to use if you want to be strong and healthy – without Arnold Schwarzenegger bulk.

 As with all technical sports and fitness endeavors, Olympic lifting requires a great deal of determination and practice.
 If you give up quickly, this isn’t the training for you.
 If you’re willing to put in the hard work, here are 4 tips to get you started: